Lay3rLabs/cw-middleware/docs/USAGE.md

 # Using the Middleware

-The middleware CLI and compiled contracts are made available via a docker image at `lay3rlabs/cw-middleware:latest`
+The middleware CLI and compiled contracts are made available via a docker image at `ghcr.io/lay3rlabs/cw-middleware:{TAG}` where `{TAG}` is the version tag or `latest` for the most recent merged-to-main build.

-Built-in contracts are available in the image's `/wasm/built-in` directory
+All required contracts are pre-built and available in the image's `/wasm/built-in` directory

 > _Tip:_ This package does not include any backend services or component tooling; it focuses purely on middleware functionality.
 See the [README.md](../README.md) for how to start a chain for on-chain testing.